abelpz/dcs-js/documentation/interfaces/FileLinksResponse.md

 # Interface: FileLinksResponse

-FileLinksResponse contains the links for a repo's file
+FileLinksResponse contains the links for a repo\'s file

 **`export`**